MegapolisPlayer/MuffleSpeech/README.md

 # Contents
 This project includes all the source code.
 For the releases, check the releases tab.
 Development releases are usually only for Linux.

+# Releases
+This project will have monthly releases with some, usually small, improvments.
+Patches are exempt from this rule.

 # License
 by MegapolisPlayer